pshrmn/viz/README.md

 Data on various Saturday Night Live cast members and their careers

-Sourced from rotten tomatoes and wikipedia.
+Sourced from rotten tomatoes, wikipedia, and imdb.

 ###Scripts